-I-TICK, (Illinois Tick Inventory Collaboration networK), is a passive surveillance program to gather information about ticks of public health concern in Illinois.
-The purpose is to develop a network of volunteers whose work or leisure take them outdoors, and are likely to encounter ticks, to take part in data and tick collection.
-Volunteers submit ticks and location data to the UIUC for mapping and analysis.
+I-TICK, (Illinois Tick Inventory Collaboration networK), is a surveillance program to gather information about ticks of public health concern in Illinois.
+The purpose is to develop a network of volunteers to collect data to help our lab determine the risk of tick-borne disease based on where and when ticks occur.

 Who can participate?

 Anyone in Illinois is welcome, but participants must be 18 years or older to use the Tick App.

 The I-TICK program collects data any time, regardless of season or time of year.

 Anywhere in Illinois, where a person works or relaxes, including your yard or property.

 The location where the tick was found is important to I-TICK!
 We require at least the county of collection to include the data in our research.
 Please submit location and date with any frozen tick.
 If you use the Tick App, you can enable the location function on your smart phone if you are comfortable doing so.
 If not, there is a place in the Tick App to manually record location.
 Please provide at least the county, but even better, a more exact location such as the city or state park.
 All data are always kept confidential.

 The Tick App is free for anyone to use, but you will have to pay for your cell phone data.
 There is also a desktop version if you prefer or do not have a smart phone.
 If you collect and freeze a tick to (eventually) mail to us, your cost would be a first class stamp.

 There are two ways to take part in I-TICK: freezing a tick in alcohol, recording location and date, and eventually mailing us the data when our campus opens, or collect and submit all data using a smart phone or web app.
 Participants are free to choose one (or both) methods.

 - Download the free Tick App in Google Play or App Store, more info at www.thetickapp.org